 (d) Students charged with alleged violation(s) will receive written notice of the allegations and be required to attend a mandatory Information Meeting.
 During the Information Meeting, the staff member will explain the elements of due process afforded to the charged student; review the alleged violation(s) and corresponding allegations; provide the resolution options; and answer any questions.
 The student will also be given an opportunity to accept responsibility or not accept responsibility and select their resolution option.
 If the student opts not to make a selection at that time, the student shall contact the Office of Student Conduct and Conflict Resolution within two (2) business days with their selection.
 If the student does not provide their selection within the required timeframe, an administrative hearing will be scheduled.
 A hold will be placed on a student's account who fails to attend the Information Meeting.
-Students who leave the University before a conduct matter is resolved may be prohibited from future enrollment until such time as the matter is resolved and a hold may be placed on the student's account.
+Students who leave the University before a conduct matter is resolved and a hold may be placed on the student's account.